Kfollen93/Mini-Reference-Guide/README.md

     }
 }
 ```
 If a request came in to calculate the area for another shape, all we would need to do is create that new class and inherit from `IShape` with the defined `Area` function for that shape.
+This also makes writing Unit Tests easier as the functionality for `TotalArea()` would not be changing at all.

  </details>
     <details>